awsdocs/aws-datasync-user-guide/doc_source/creating-task.md

    1. Make sure that the security group of source EFS or NFS allows inbound traffic from the agent\.
 In addition, make sure that the agent allows outbound traffic to the source EFS or NFS\.
 The traffic goes through the standard NFS port, 2049\.

-   For the complete set of network requirements for DataSync, see [Network requirements](datasync-network.md)\.
+   For the complete set of network requirements for DataSync, see [AWS DataSync network requirements](datasync-network.md)\.

 1. Choose **Review and Launch** to review your configuration, then choose **Launch** to launch your instance\.
 Remember to use a key pair that's accessible to you\.
 A confirmation page appears and indicates that your instance is launching\.